jsmarier-courses/midterm-project-HN10111/mpad2003_midterm_hafsa_nachete.md

 ### 3.1.
 VIMO Analysis

-I will focus on the three columns for my VIMO analysis: "Column J: Ward", "Column C: Type of requests" and "Column K: Channels".
-For column J, We find a lot of values in this colum marked as "\N" which is missing data.
-Missing ward data could hinder the readers ability to determine the distribution of the service requests [(Statistics Canada, 2020)
+I will focus on three key columns for my VIMO analysis: "Column J: Ward," "Column C: Type of Requests," and "Column K: Channels."

+In Column J, there are numerous values marked as "\N," indicating missing data.
+The absence of ward information could hinder the reader's ability to accurately assess the distribution of service requests[(Statistics Canada, 2020)
 ](https://apastyle.apa.org/style-grammar-guidelines/citations).
-There also significantly more requests from Ward 12, which is an outlier because its exptremly large compared to other wards [(Statistics Canada, 2020)
+Additionally, Ward 12 has significantly more requests, standing out as an outlier due to its exceptionally high volume compared to other wards [(Statistics Canada, 2020)
 ](https://apastyle.apa.org/style-grammar-guidelines/citations).

-For column C, varifying the service requests is important and consistent.
-Upon looking at the colum stats, there should be no unique values present.
-The main titles should more or less repeat themselves consistantly.

-For column K, there's also an outlier, with high proportion of channels in dispatch.
+In Column C, it's crucial to verify the consistency of service request types.
+After reviewing the column statistics, there should not be many unique values, as the main categories of requests should appear repeatedly in a consistent manner.
+In Column K, there's another outlier: a disproportionately high number of requests made through the dispatch channel.

 ### 3.2.
 Cleaning Data